Iconic Weapons: Staff

 “Remember the Sabbath day (Day of Rest) and keep it holy.” – Exodus 20:8

-One last thing I would recommend is to have a reserve bank of sorts to fall back on.
+On that account, another thing I would recommend is to have a reserve bank of sorts to fall back on.
 In keeping with the gas tank analogy, this would be like a small gas can you could use to fill up the tank on to the go.
 In practical terms, this means having some pre-written pieces ready for publication several cycles in advance of whatever your schedule is.
 These can be shorter pieces than usual, taking less time to produce.
 In fact, that may be imperative due to their nature as something you can use for such purposes.
 You don’t want to be keeping your best work in reserve, necessarily.

 That is not to say such pieces should be sloppy.
 No. Never should you be producing anything of the sort, but rather, always should you be delivering your best work.
-“Whatever you do, do it heartily as unto the Lord, not to men.” – Colossians 3:23

 “Whatever” means whatever, no exceptions.
 In my case, when I was posting weekly to this blog, I would fall behind at times due to unexpected schedule changes and so-called “writer’s block.”
-In this instances, I would have several poems written ahead of time which I could post when I had nothing else to present.
+In these instances, I would have several poems written ahead of time which I could post when I had nothing else to present.
 Poems are short, easy pieces to produce when you have a lot of experience writing them, and they are something I can consistently ensure is of a high quality.
 As such, they make the perfect content to fall back on for me.

-Likewise, we should all store up more than we need in times of abundance, or great creative energy, so that we have some to spare in times of great lack.
 For it is written, “During the seven years of abundance, the land brought forth bountifully.
 During those seven years, Joseph collected all the excess food in the land of Egypt and stored it in the cities.” – Genesis 41:47-48

 In your case, you may need articles, video scripts, comics, or any other number of things.
-Whatever it is, make sure you have some savings to use on a metaphorical rainy day; written content that is “evergreen” and thus can be posted whenever to satisfy your audience.
+Whatever it is, make sure you have some savings to use on a metaphorical rainy day; content that is “evergreen” and thus can be published whenever to satisfy your audience.
 If you are part of a team, you may have someone who can step in and take your place for a day or week when you cannot come up with something.

 To recap, when you’re unsure of what to write and have written lots before: